Skip to content

 Schema parity requires three sequential phases.
 Skipping the inventory phase and trying to rebuild schema from memory or best guesses produces an incomplete result.
 The process is methodical by design.

-The goal of the inventory phase is to produce a complete, structured record of every schema block on the current WordPress site — what type it is, what page it appears on, and what properties it includes.
+The goal of the inventory phase is to produce a complete, structured record of every schema block on the current WordPress site.
+What type it is, what page it appears on, and what properties it includes.
+This inventory step is part of the broader SEO-safe migration checklist that covers every signal to preserve.

 For Microdata and RDFa, the crawler will flag pages that include itemtype, itemprop, or typeof attributes, but you may need to manually inspect the template markup to understand the full property structure.

-Additionally, capture a baseline snapshot of your rich results performance in Google Search Console before the migration.
-Navigate to Search Console's "Search Appearance" section and review the Enhancements reports — these show which rich result types are currently generating impressions and any errors in your current implementation.
+Make sure your XML sitemap is also configured correctly so Google can discover and recrawl all pages with updated schema.
+Additionally, capture a baseline snapshot of your rich results and enhancement reports in Google Search Console before the migration.
+Navigate to Search Console's "Search Appearance" section and review the Enhancements reports.
+These show which supported rich result types are currently generating impressions and any errors in your current implementation.
 Export this data.
 It becomes the benchmark you compare against after migration.

 For each template in the new site, identify what schema types were present on the corresponding pages in the WordPress site.
 Then determine how to implement that schema in Next.js.